 [It is sort of like being in a hot air balloon that has caught on fire.
 If all do not jump out at the same time when the balloon is at a survivable altitude*, those who don't jump out have no chance, since the balloon will shoot upward like a rocket once it is several hundred pounds lighter after a few brave souls jumped out immediately.
 Of course, in a burning balloon, no one should jump out immediately without consulting the others, or it is similar to manslaughter or depraved indifference.
 However, there is no time for argument, only quick action.

-* Even over water, impact of a human body from over 150 feet (unless having a failed parachute that causes drag) is fatal nearly 100% of the time, even if the person is a world class diver.
-From that height the body reaches terminal velocity before impact (that requires about 12 second and about 1,500 feet), the results are usually the same.]
+* Even over water, the impact of a human body from over 150 feet (unless having a failed parachute that causes significant drag) is fatal nearly 100% of the time, even if the person is a world class diver.
+Though from that height the human body does not reach terminal velocity before impact (that requires about 12 second and about 1,500 feet), the results are usually the same.]

 Thus, there could be many reasons why pure Israelites may still have lived in Samaria, even as there are a tiny handful of true Americans living in our major cities, the rest having evacuated or been absorbed by the alien population.